Krynet-Community/KAI-Compatiblity-layer/README.md

 Krynet Compat is a **Krynet Community project**.

 See the `LICENSE` file for the terms that apply to this project.

 ---

+## ⚠️ Final Disclaimer

+Krynet Compat is an **independent community project**.

+It does not represent the official Krynet project and should not be treated as an official Krynet SDK, API, client, runtime, or compatibility guarantee.

+Use community software at your own discretion and review source code before incorporating it into applications that handle sensitive data.

+---